Ebenezer Scrooge had it right. There is so much palaver about Christmas these days that we should just skip it altogether.

 The most annoying thing for me is how political the term “Merry Christmas” has become.

 You can’t say Happy Holidays, including Hanukkah or Kwanza, without the religious right seeking to castrate you for being inclusive.
 PS, dear religious right, Jesus was Jewish last time I checked.
-Thanks to Fox News there was a phony war on Christmas and Donald Trump has very deliberately stated “Merry Christmas” in recent remarks.

 And did you know Coca-Cola invented Santa as we know him, plump, jolly and merry?